 Moving to Aged Care

-Moving can be an overwhelming experience for any one at any life stage, but when making a significant life change such as downsizing and moving to an aged care residence, it can also be physically and emotionally challenging for the person moving and everyone involved, especially if exiting and farewelling the family home after many decades.
+Moving can be an overwhelming experience for any one at any age or life stage, but when making a significant life change such as downsizing and moving to an aged care residence, it can be physically and emotionally challenging for the person moving as well as for family and loved ones helping, especially if farewelling the family home after many years.

-As well as deciding on a new home that provides additional support to meet your current needs, lots of decisions and choices will be required to plan your move and deal with the lifetime of possessions accumulated within your home –
+As well as deciding on a new home that provides the level of support now needed, lots of decisions and choices will be required to plan the move and deal with the lifetime of possessions accumulated within the home –

 - Can you do it all or do you need help?